-The experimental part of this EU-funded antiparasitic projects was completed at Kancera on January 31, 2017.
-Within the project framework, Kancera developed inhibitors of several epigenetic enzymes from parasites, including sirtuin 2.
-Kancera hereby report that the company inhibitor of sirtuin 2 (KAN0441411) has shown a significant effect in an animal model of Chagas disease caused by infection with the parasite Trypanosoma cruzi.
-Thus Kancera has achieved its ambitious goals for the project.
-Approximately 8 million people are estimated to carry the Chagas disease that in the chronic phase leads amongst other things to heart failure.
-The patients are mostly found in Central and South America.
-After the submitted report to the EU in March the exploratory phase of the project was completed within the company.
+Within the framework of the project, Kancera has developed inhibitors of several epigenetic enzymes from parasites, including sirtuin 2.
+Kancera reports that the company's inhibitor of sirtuin 2 (KAN0441411) has shown a significant effect in an animal model of Chagas disease caused by infection with the parasite Trypanosoma cruzi.
+Kancera has thus achieved its ambitious goals for the project.
+Approximately 8 million people are expected to carry Chagas disease which, in the chronic phase, leads to heart failure.
+Patients are mainly in Central and South America.

+The experimental part of this EU-funded anti-parasitic projects was completed at Kancera on January 31st, 2017.
+The final report was submitted to the EU in March 2017.
 Kancera is willing to cooperate with non-profit organizations and pharmaceutical companies to further develop the project through external financing.